-Service description: NF Service Consumer, e.g. AMF, can create and manage a AM Policy Association in the PCF through which the NF Service Consumer receives AM policy control information for a UE identified by a SUPI.
+Service description: NF Service Consumer, e.g. AMF, can create and manage an AM Policy Association in the PCF through which the NF Service Consumer receives access and mobility related policy information for a UE identified by a SUPI.

 As part of this service, the PCF may provide the NF Service Consumer, e.g. AMF, with AM policy information for a SUPI that may contain: